 Step 2 – Fill the glass with water.
 We filled it a little more than 1/2 way full.
 You can experiment with different amounts of water because the quantity of water impacts the pitch of the sound.

 Step 3 – Get the tip of your finger wet.

 Step 4 – Hold the base of the glass stem with one hand (so it doesn’t fall over) and slowly and steadily move your wet fingertip around the rim of the glass.
-It make take some practice, but after awhile you should hear a singing noise.
+It may take some practice, but after a while you should hear a singing noise.

 How Does the Experiment Work?